 All new Associated Students fees must be submitted as a ballot measure to be voted on by the Associated Students in a general or special election, with at least twenty percent (20%) of the Associated Students' Membership voting.
 If a fee is put on the ballot by petition, a vote of fifty percent plus one (50% + 1) shall be necessary for the adoption of the fee.
-If a fee is put on the ballot by a vote of the Senate a vote of sixty percent (60%) shall be necessary for the adoption of the fee.
+If a fee is put on the ballot by a vote of the Senate a vote of two-thirds (2/3) shall be necessary for the adoption of the fee.
+If a fee is put on the ballot to be increased, such fees can only be increased with a vote of two-thirds in support of the increase of the fee, with at least twenty percent (20%) of th Associated Students' Membership voting.